-I had a flashback of my lost youth.
+I have a flashback of my lost youth.
 Déjà vu all over again.
 Hollywood was quickly making me feel old.
-I had to work in the morning.
+I have to work in the morning.
 Better than skipping class and working at the Lampoon.
 Maybe.

-Soon Dave slowed down and was sitting on the bus bench in front of Oki Dog.
-He was a light-weight.
-A few minutes later, I looked over and he’d fallen into the gutter.
-What a cliché, except a bus was bearing down on him.
-I jumped up and pulled him to the curb.
-He barely woke up.
-We threw into the back of Tony’s Datsun and drove him home.
-He lived in an apartment in East Hollywood.
-His mother yelled at him in Spanish.
-I tried to catch the colloquial expressions for future use, but they were Ecuadorian.
+Soon Dave slows down and is sitting on the bus bench in front of Oki Dog.
+He is a light-weight.
+A few minutes later, I look over and he’s fallen into the gutter.
+What a cliché, except a bus is bearing down on him.
+I jump up and pull him to the curb.
+He barely wakes up.
+We threw into the back of Tony’s Datsun and drive him home.
+He lives in an apartment in East Hollywood.
+His mother yells at him in Spanish.
+I try to catch the colloquial expressions for future use, but they are Ecuadorian.
 I had no frame of reference for their swear words.
-We got thanked for our trouble.
-As we walked away, I could hear her continued yelling at Dave, the degenerate.
+We get thanked for our trouble.
+As we walk away, I hear her continued yelling at Dave, the degenerate.

-We went back to Doug’s.
-I took Joey’s old room, despite the overdose memories.
-There were two twin beds.
-Tony said he’d stay with me if I promised not to wake him when I went to work.
-Jimmy followed us, moving the twins together to make a double, capable of fitting three skinny-assed teens.
-No one professed horniness.
-It took me awhile to adjust to being the meat in our cuddle sandwich.
-Every time I shifted, both of them had to readjust.
-I tried to remember when was the last time I had slept alone.
+We go back to Doug’s.
+I take Joey’s old room, despite the overdose memories.
+There are two twin beds.
+Tony says he’d stay with me if I promise not to wake him when I go to work.
+Jimmy follows us, moving the twins together to make a double, capable of fitting three skinny-assed teens.
+No one professes horniness.
+It takes me awhile to adjust to being the meat in our cuddle sandwich.
+Every time I move, both of them have to readjust.
+I try to remember when was the last time I slept alone.

-When Landis appeared, he gave me back most of the messages, telling me to call them and find out what they wanted.
-He sent me to the props department to get a double line phone, so I could screen his call and buzz him on the back line if it was important.
-On the way back, I stopped in the canteen and got two more donuts.
-With fresh coffee and donuts, we sat in his office and discussed the day’s business.
-I briefed him on my discussions with Doug about auditioning local bands at the Troubadour.
-When Miller burst in with some detail he wanted to change in the script, Landis sat him down and explained that I was now in charge of the band casting.
-Miller got red in the face, so I told him to meet me at the Starwood that night so we could scout local talent.
-We scheduled Friday afternoon at the Troubadour to hold auditions.
+When Landis appears, he gives me back most of the messages, telling me to call them and find out what they want.
+He sends me to the props department to get a double line phone, so I can screen his calls and buzz him on the back line if it’s important.
+On the way back, I stop in the canteen and get two more donuts.
+With fresh coffee and donuts, we sit in his office and discuss the day’s business.
+I brief him on my discussions with Doug about auditioning local bands at the Troubadour.
+When Miller bursts in with some detail he wants to change in the script, Landis sits him down and explains that I’m now in charge of the band casting.
+Miller gets red in the face, so I tell him to meet me at the Starwood that night so we can scout local talent together.
+We schedule Friday afternoon at the Troubadour to hold auditions.

-“You’re free to audition any disco band or DJ you are considering,” I offered as a sop to his loss of control.
+“You’re free to audition any disco band or DJ you are considering,” I offer as a sop to his loss of control.

-He said he’d get back to me.
-I gave him Doug’s number at the club, telling him to ask for Tony.
-He stormed out, forgetting what he wanted to tell John.
-We both laughed and high-fived.
-We were a team.
+He says he’ll get back to me.
+I give him Doug’s number at the club, telling him to ask for Tony.
+He storms out, forgetting what he wants to tell John.
+We both laugh and high-five.
+We are a team.

-I spent the day running errands and keeping Landis off the phone.
-We shared lunch in his office.
+I spend the day running errands and keeping Landis off the phone.
+We share lunch in his office.

-“How much are we paying you?” he asked me at five o’clock.
+“How much are we paying you?” he asks me at five o’clock.

 “Well, you’ll get $210 now.
 I got more done today than all last week.
 Keep Miller out of my hair.
 You’ll get another raise.”

-“How did the bank treat you?” he asked.
+“How did the bank treat you?” he asks.

 “They took my money and gave me $100 cash back until my Lampoon check clears.”

-He picked up the phone, called the bank.
-He told me not to worry about waiting to spend my money.
-I had a promotion and $2400 more to spend.
-What 18-year-old couldn’t handle that?
+He picks up the phone, calls the bank.
+He tells me not to worry about waiting to spend my money.
+I have a promotion and $2400 more to spend.
+What 18-year-old can’t handle that?

 “And get a different car.
 I got a note from security that they’ll tow you away if you don’t park in a regular space.”

-Back to Rent-a-wreck, I guessed.
-Maybe Tony would lend me the Datsun.
-And, maybe I could get my own place.
-My horizons were expanding.
-I could hardly wait to tell Tony.
+Back to Rent-a-wreck, I guess.
+Maybe Tony will lend me the Datsun.
+And, maybe I can get my own place.
+My horizons are expanding.
+I can hardly wait to tell Tony.

 “Can I park in the upper lot?”
-I asked.
+I ask.

 “Don’t push it.
 You need the exercise if you’re gonna be sitting at a desk all day.”

-That wasn’t my experience so far, but I wasn’t about to argue.
-He was my new dad.
-He was 26.
-I called PJ and told him I had been promoted.
-Then I called Kurt and detailed how I had taken over the casting of the movie’s band.
-Both said I deserved the promotion.
+That isn’t my experience so far, but I’m not about to argue.
+He’s my new dad.
+He’s 26.
+I called PJ and tell him I’ve been promoted.
+Then I call Kurt and detail how I’ve taken over the casting of the movie’s band.
+Both say I deserve the promotion.

-Tony insisted we celebrate my promotion by going to Tommy’s Burger on Beverly Boulevard in East Hollywood, close to Downtown LA.
-It was a step up from Oki Dog.
-I knew it was good, as there was a dinner hour rush, with a line at the order window.
-Again we ate outside at a picnic table.
-Al fresco dining ruled LA.
-It was $10 for the three of us.
-They ladled Mexican chilli (refried beans) on a large burger.
-I still prefer greasy burgers but Tommy’s Burger was a total meal.
-Cheese fries was another surprise.
-We sat there contemplating our night.
+Tony insists we celebrate my promotion by going to Tommy’s Burger on Beverly Boulevard in East Hollywood, close to Downtown LA.
+It’s a step up from Oki Dog.
+I know it’s good, because there’s a dinner hour rush, with a line at the order window.
+Again we eat outside at a picnic table.
+Al fresco dining rules LA.
+It costs $10 for the three of us.
+They ladle Mexican chilli (refried beans) on a large burger.
+I still prefer greasy burgers but Tommy’s Burger is a total meal.
+Cheese fries is another surprise.
+We sit there contemplating our night.

 Punk was just becoming known as a fashion style, from the music magazines coming out of London: stories of kids mocking Pete Townsend of the Who, by chanting ‘My Generation’s’ dictum, ‘before you get old,’ at him in clubs.
-From a musical point of view, the New York scene, with The Dolls and Ramones as progenitors, seemed to be adapting the kids’ attitude that anything before 1975 was old.
-With disco capturing the Glitter scene of Bowie, T-Rex and Mott the Hopple, rock n roll seemed to be splitting into opposing camps.
-I had called Minehan a punk, more as an observation of his age than as a rock style.
-He hadn’t even heard the term in Boston.
-The mod Modern Lovers were style setters in Arrowsmithland.
-Old roots buried deep in New England.
-Jimmy liked punk because it fit his image as a kid selling himself on the streets to anyone with twenty bucks.
-1977 was around the corner, to be exploited in the Clash’s breakout album of the year.
+From a musical point of view, the New York scene, with The Dolls and Ramones as progenitors, seems to be adapting the kids’ attitude that anything before 1975 was old.
+With disco capturing the Glitter scene of Bowie, T-Rex and Mott the Hopple, rock n roll seems to be splitting into opposing camps.
+I called Minehan a punk, more as an observation of his age than as a rock style.
+He hasn’t even heard the term in Boston.
+The mod Modern Lovers are style setters in Arrowsmithland.
+Old roots bury deep in New England.
+Jimmy likes punk because it fit his image as a kid selling himself on the streets to anyone with twenty bucks.
+1977 is around the corner, to be exploited in the Clash’s breakout album of the year.

-For kids, LA didn’t seem to have changed from the Beach Boys heyday of the early sixties.
-Why were the kids going to change when all they wanted was to go surfing.
-What did I know?
-I liked Roy Orbison.
+For kids, LA doesn’t seem to have changed from the Beach Boys heyday of the early sixties.
+Why were the kids going to change when all they want is to go surfing.
+What do I know?
+I like Roy Orbison.

-Hanging out in the Starwood parking lot, the first thing I noticed was there were so few actual kids.
-Maybe because it was a school night?
-Did punks obey the parental unit’s curfew?
+Hanging out in the Starwood parking lot, the first thing I notice is there are so few actual kids.
+Maybe because it’s a school night?
+Do punks obey the parental unit’s curfew?
 Best to keep an open mind.
-I had to wait for Chris Miller to show up.
+I have to wait for Chris Miller to show up.

 “A guy from work.
 I told him to meet me here.
 He’s a disco queen.”

 “We better tell the bouncers to keep an eye out.
-He’ll get beat on just by showing up,” Jimmy claimed.
+He’ll get beat on just by showing up,” Jimmy claims.

 “That’s okay.
 He needs to know he knows nothing about music.
 I’m keeping him out of my boss’s hair.”